Shopping Cart Abandonment in Ecommerce – The Ultimate Guide19 min readReading Time: 13 minutes

 2. Go Mobile

 Since younger shoppers are increasingly using their mobile phones to shop, a streamlined, attractive mobile interface of the website is vital to getting more online sales traction.
-If the interface is haphazard and not user-friendly, then this, combined with the usual distractions (calls, messages, social media..etc) will lead to increased shopping cart abandonment.
+If the interface is haphazard and not user-friendly, then this, combined with the usual distractions (calls, messages, social media..etc) will lead to increased cart abandonment rate.

 Mobile-friendly websites were great but it is time to upgrade to a mobile-optimized or a responsive website.
 In fact, the best way to capture the millennial market would be to have a native mobile app developed for both Android and iOS as no website compares to a native app in terms of ease of use and navigation.